NVSL/QuadClass-Resources/labs/Assembling-A-PCB/README.md

 ### Apply Paste

 1. Use the narrow putty knife to apply a thin (1cm) bead of paste to the edge of the wide putty knife.
-2. Hold the wide putty knife at a 45-degree angle and drag it across the stencil, using firm (but not hard), constant pressure to apply a thin layer of paste across across the stencil.
+2. Hold the wide putty knife at a 45-degree angle and drag it across the stencil, using firm (but not too hard), constant pressure to apply a thin layer of paste across across the stencil.
 Press just firmly enough that there is a thin layer of paste left on the stencil (see photo).
 If you push too hard, it will force paste through and slightly under the stencil, which is not what you want.
 Move smoothly.
 Do not stop.
 Make sure you align the knife so it will pass over all the pads on the board.
 You can only make one pass.
-3. Turn the squeegee over and scrape the extra paste off the stencil push pushing (not dragging) the squeegee.
+3. Turn the squeegee over and scrape the extra paste off the stencil with the squeegee almost vertical and held gently against the stencil.
 There should be very little paste left.
 Again, you can only make one pass.
 4. Smoothly and in one motion lift up the stencil and fold it back.
 Lifting it up and accidentally dropping it back onto the board is means redoing it.
 5. Examine the paste pattern with your magnifier.
 Look out for
    * Pads with missing paste